ilhan007/ui5con25-handson/docs/5_Develop_Chat_Prompt.md

 ```

-**How it works:** When the user submits a message, the "application" get notified via the "submit" event and creates a new message (`my-chat-bubble`) that is passed to the `my-chat`
+**How it works:** When the user submits a message, the "application" gets notified via the `submit` event
+and creates a new message (`my-chat-bubble`) that is passed to the `my-chat`.

 <br>

 ### 3.1 Display Assistant Messages

-We already implemented the `ChatBubble` to support two types of design.
-Now we can make use of it to simulate real Chat Assistant behaviour.
+In the previous chapter, we implemented the `ChatBubble` to support two types of design ("User" and "Assistant").
+Now, we can make use of it to simulate real Chat Assistant behavior.

-For example, on each user-typed message we can show our own after 1 sec.
+For example, on each user-typed message, we can show our own after 1 sec.

 ```html
 	<my-chat id="myChat"></my-chat>